 Alternatively, if two users rely on the same network or connection to engage with the same device model and operating system, a fingerprinting approach to attribution will unify the behavior of these users, thinking them the same.
 This leads to a phenomenon known as false attribution.

-Where fingerprinting relies on identifiers that aren’t specific to individuals, Branch’s People-Based Attribution uses data unique to each mobile user to track user behavior (such as mobile app download or in-app conversion) across channels and platforms.
-Using People-Based Attribution, marketers can scalably unify and de-duplicate users that interact with their brands across the mobile web, the app, social channels, email, and all other channels and platforms.
+Where basic probabilistic modeling relies on information that isn’t specific to individuals, Branch’s attribution model uses data unique to each mobile user to measure user behavior (such as mobile app download or in-app conversion) across channels and platforms.
+Marketers can scalably unify and de-duplicate users that interact with their brands across the mobile web, the app, social channels, email, and all other channels and platforms.
 In 2018, the overwhelming majority of users interact with brands across one or more of these channels—and you can’t optimize these channels effectively without replacing siloed insights with cross-platform ones.

-Accurate Android and iOS app install tracking is made achievable through People-Based Attribution thanks to the deployment of Branch’s Personas, our vast, global identity network that merges cookies on the web with IDFAs and GAIDs inside apps.
-These cross-platform personas are reliable, permanent, and do not require fingerprints.
+Accurate Android and iOS app install tracking is made achievable through Branch’s attribution thanks to the deployment of Branch’s link graph, our vast, global network that merges cookies on the web with IDFAs and GAIDs inside apps.
+These cross-platform link graphs are reliable, permanent, and do not require methods used by basic probabilistic modeling.

 With a legacy attribution provider, this install registers as an organic App Store download, while a cross-platform attribution provider rightfully recognizes the role the initial Facebook ad played.
 Unattributed conversions devoid of source data almost always over-inflate organic install counts, while underrepresenting the true value of channels like paid marketing that happen outside of the App Store.